 In addition, the CFPB's Part 1614 complaints process (administered by OCR), safeguards employee civil rights and provides appropriate relief for statutory violations.
-In FY 2023, OCR issued one finding of discrimination related to conduct that occurred in 2018.
-When there is a finding of discrimination, OCR encourages the CFPB's officials to impose the maximum discipline supportable under the law and facts as relevant under the circumstances.
-Where conduct was found to be inappropriate but not unlawful, the OCR Director may recommend particular improvements or corrections, including remedial or disciplinary actions, for managers and supervisors who have failed in their EEO responsibilities through an After Action memoranda.
-With the finding of discrimination, OCR submitted a disciplinary action report to the EEOC, which is required by the Elijah E. Cummings Act.
-There was no management
+25 In FY 2024, OCR did not issue any findings of discrimination.
+When there is a finding of discrimination, OCR encourages the CFPB's officials to impose the maximum discipline supportable under the law and facts as relevant under the

-&lt;sup>28 See 5 C.F.R. § 9401.101(b).
+23 See 5 C.F.R. § 9401.101(b).

-&lt;sup>29 See 5 C.F.R. § 2635.101(b)(13).
+24 See 5 C.F.R. § 2635.101(b)(13).

-&lt;sup>30 When OCR finds discrimination has occurred, OCR coordinates with the OMWI Director regarding the design and implementation of any remedies resulting from violations of civil rights statutes, regulations, or Executive orders (as required by the Dodd-Frank Act).
+25 When OCR finds discrimination has occurred, OCR coordinates with the OMWI Director regarding the design and implementation of any remedies resulting from violations of civil rights statutes, regulations, or Executive orders (as required by the Dodd-Frank Act).
 See 12 U.S.C. § 5452(a)(3).